 You can also take a pin, and if the material is faux fur, the pin will puncture the material base easily; if it is real fur, the pin will feel real resistance as it is trying to puncture leather (skin).

 Another test is the sniff test.
 You can simply pluck a small section of hair, and CAREFULLY, singe it with a flame – FAUX fur will smell of plastic, real fur will smell of burnt hair.

-Just rest assured Stockinjur will NEVER use real fur, and all of our pom pom riding hat covers use only faux fur.
+Just rest assured Stockinjur will NEVER use real fur, and all of our pom pom riding hat silks use only faux fur.